Vaibhav-crux/youtube-video-transcriber/README.md

 # YouTube Video Transcriber

 This project is a Streamlit web application that transcribes YouTube videos using AssemblyAI and Google Generative AI.
-It allows users to input a YouTube video URL, transcribes the video, and then uses the transcription to answer questions about the video content.
+It allows users to input a YouTube video URL, transcribe the video, and then uses the transcription to answer questions about the video content.
 The transcriptions are saved in a SQLite database for future reference.

 ## Features